khulnasoft/integrations-core/traffic_server/README.md

 ### Installation

-The Traffic Server check is included in the [Datadog Agent][2] package.
+The Traffic Server check is included in the [Khulnasoft Agent][2] package.

 To enable monitoring in Traffic Server, enable the [Stats Over HTTP plugin][10] on your Traffic Server by adding the following line to your `plugin.config` file and reloading Traffic Server: